paragon1234/Advanced-Lane-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 This was a very tedious project involving tuning of several parameters.
+Even thou the lane detected is not perfect, but fitting a second order polynomial gives a quite good result and removes inconsistencies in detected lines.
+I am wondering whether a second order polynomial can work on zig-zag road like 'S' shape.
+The technique shown works very well to the situation it was designed for.
+For example, it picks the yellow and white lanes quite well.
 My approach also invalidates fits if the left and right base points aren't a certain distance apart (within some threshold) under the assumption that the lane width will remain relatively constant.
+There could be improvements to be done to handle cases like shadows, reflections, night, rain, snow, etc.

 I couldn’t get the approach to work on the harder-challenge video, mainly because the lanes had large curvature, and as a result the lanes went outside the region of interest we chose for perspective transform.